 Although healthcare specialists in the medical industry are supposed to be highly trained, fatal errors do occur in the form of lack of informed consent, defective medical apparatus, surgical errors, delayed treatment, surgical errors and birth injuries.
 Hiring an experienced wrongful death lawyer can guide you through the process of proving that a hospital’s safety protocols were not followed which resulted in your loved one’s death.

 Defective Product Deaths

 Certain occupations are more dangerous than others.
 In such high-risk working environments accidents are bound to occur, which more often than not, results in a fatality.
-According to OSHA, the most common work-related accidents that results in fatalities are falls, getting struck by an object, and being electrocuted.
+According to OSHA, the most common work-related accidents that result in fatalities are falling, getting struck by an object, and being electrocuted.
 Again, having an experienced wrongful death lawyer by your side can help you claim appropriate compensation.

 Who is Allowed To File A Wrongful Death Claim in West Palm Beach